monopole/snt/startCluster/confirm.md

-## Confirm kubectl can talk to your cluster
+# Can kubectl talk to your cluster?

 > _Are the lights on?_
 >